mydumper/mydumper/docs/files.rst

 :option:`--rows <mydumper --rows>` option is used then each chunk of table will be in a separate file.
 The file names for this are in the format::

-  database.table.sql(.gz)
+  database.table.sql(.gz|.zst)

 or if chunked::

-  database.table.chunk.sql(.gz)
+  database.table.chunk.sql(.gz|.zst)

+Where 'chunk' is a number padded with up to 5 zeros or: database.table.chunk.chunk2.sql(.gz|.zst)

-Where 'chunk' is a number padded with up to 5 zeros.
+Where 'chunk2' is a number padded with up to 5 zeros.

 Table Schemas
 -------------